Regular Expressions

 Beginning with version 3.0, both regexp and string comparison

-operations are affected by IGNORECASE.
+operations are affected by IGNORECASE

-Beginning with version 3.0 of gawk, the equivalences between upper-case
+Beginning with version 3.0 of gawk

 and lower-case characters are based on the ISO-8859-1 (ISO Latin-1)